CodeAlpha7/Hierarchical-Blockchain/README.md

 ### Note:
 - Remember to set TRANSACTION_THRESHOLD in both files to alter block size.<br/>
 - Change node count by opening the API on different ports.
 Check package.json to define additional nodes.
 Remember to declare these in the network during register-and-broadcast-node
+- When running /mine-pos endpoint remember to input number of nodes.
+Mandatory for working of PoS.
+- This code does not implement wallets (PKI/signing), ICO and validator lists.